faekiva/get-relative-path/README.md

   --relative-to RELATIVE-TO [default: .]
   --case-sensitive CASE-SENSITIVE, -c CASE-SENSITIVE
-                         options are true, false, or guess [default: guess] --help, -h             display this help and exit
+                         options are true, false, or guess [default: guess] --always-start-with-dot, -d
+                         if true, the output will always start with . or ..
+  --help, -h             display this help and exit
 ```